Village of Corrales

 The main drag, Corrales Road, passes by several dining options, from the culinary excellence and well rounded wine menu of Indigo Crow to the comfort food at Hannah & Nate’s and Perea’s (fantastic chile cheese burger).
 Additionally, all of the above have great patios with shade.

 Corrales Bistro Brewery provides excellent the tap options.
 You can park your horse out back in the designated horse parking.
 Village Pizza is the ‘go-to’ pizza joint.
-They don’t do delivery, but they do equestrian drive-thru.
+They deliver in the village of Corrales and provide equestrian drive-thru.

 Parades are very popular, because they provide a good excuse to pull out all the tractors, trot out the horses and dress up the goats (and a variety of other pets) in comical costumes.
 The 4th of July festivities and Harvest Festival in late September are two of the larger events, but those certainly aren’t the only parades.